boazbk/tcs/lec_03_computation.md

 An algorithm breaks down a complex calculation into a series of simpler steps.
-These steps can be executed by:
+These steps can be executed in a variety of different ways, including:

 * Writing down symbols on a piece of paper